-The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs.
-Our opinion on each major federal program is not modified with respect to these matters.
+The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and Chapter 10.650, Rules of Auditor General, which are described in the accompanying schedule of findings and questioned costs as items 2023-001 and 2023-002.
+Our opinion on each major federal program and state project are not modified with respect to these matters.

-Government Auditing Standards requires the auditor to perform limited procedures on The Coalition's response to the noncompliance findings identified in our audit described in the accompanying schedule of findings and questioned costs.
+Government Auditing Standards requires the auditor to perform limited procedures on the Coalition's response to the noncompliance findings identified in our audit described in the accompanying schedule of findings and questioned costs.
 The Coalition's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.